Abonmarche/Cloning/hub_cloning_plan.md

 4. **Proper Data Structure**: Site data must include all essential fields (values, catalog, etc.)
 5. **IDMapper Object Passing**: Passing the IDMapper object (not dictionary) enables full functionality
 6. **Post-Creation Linking**: The `_link_to_sites()` method successfully updates site data after page creation

+## Remaining Issues & Future Improvements

+### 1. **Hub Catalog Migration**
+**Issue**: Pages appear in "Migration" tab with catalog permission errors

+**Possible Solutions**:
+- Investigate Hub API v3 endpoints for proper page catalog registration
+- Use newer sharing APIs that aren't deprecated
+- Explore Hub's new catalog permission model and required fields
+- Consider using Hub Python API library if available
+- Manual post-clone step: Update catalog configuration in Hub UI

+### 2. **Page Sharing with Content Group**
+**Issue**: Failed to share page with content group (deprecated API warning)

+**Possible Solutions**:
+- Use the newer `sharing` property instead of deprecated `share()` method
+- Investigate if pages need different sharing permissions for catalogV2
+- Check if pages need to be added to catalog through Hub API instead of AGOL sharing

+### 3. **CatalogV2 Complexity**
+**Issue**: The new catalogV2 structure is more complex than documented

+**Possible Solutions**:
+- Deep dive into catalogV2 schema and all required fields
+- Capture and analyze a freshly created Hub site's catalogV2 structure
+- Ensure all nested group references are updated (collections, scopes, filters)
+- Consider if catalogV2 needs to be rebuilt rather than updated

+### 4. **Future Enhancements**
+- Add support for Hub's new features (events, discussions, etc.)
+- Handle initiative-based sites with different catalog structures
+- Support for Hub Premium features
+- Better error handling for protected item cleanup
+- Automated testing suite for Hub cloning scenarios

+## Conclusion

+The Hub cloner successfully creates functional Hub sites with proper domain registration, groups, and page relationships.
+However, the new Hub catalog system requires additional work to fully support automatic page migration.
+For now, users may need to manually complete the catalog configuration in the Hub UI after cloning.